 “WDSU News This Morning” anchor Charles Divins comes to New Orleans from Orlando, Fla., where he served as co-host of “The Daily Buzz,” a nationally syndicated news and entertainment morning program.
 Charles brings a wide range of life experiences to New Orleans.
 A native of Dallas, Charles got his start in television as an actor of the NBC daytime series, “Passions.”
 Dallas is also where he got his passion for tacos.

-Padro is owner of award winning restaurants Highland Tap & Burger, Sloan’s Lake Tap and Burger and Bar Dough.
-In 2014, Highland Tap & Burger was named to the top 15 burgers in America list by Zagat and has won Denver’s competitive Burger Battle and Top Taco competitions.
-In 2012, Juan launched Old Major restaurant, a restaurant that emphasized local and sustainable farming practices and was named to Bon Appetite’s top 50 best new restaurant list.
+Owner of award-winning Denver restaurants Highland Tap & Burger, Sloan’s Lake Tap and Burger, Bar Dough and Señor Bear.
+In 2014, Highland Tap & Burger was named “one of the top 15 burgers in America” by Zagat and has won Denver’s highly competitive Burger Battle and prestigious Top Taco competitions multiple times.
+In 2015, Bar Dough was named one of Zagat’s “most anticipated restaurant openings” in America and subsequently was named one of 5280 magazine’s top 25 restaurants in Denver.